dustinpfister/blog_posts/_posts/canvas-example-ball-bounce.md

 ## 4 - Conclusion

-The basic idea of what I had in mind for this example is there, but there is much more to writing about event when it comes to just making this basic kind of canvas example.
+The basic idea of what I had in mind for this example is there, but there is much more to write about even when it comes to just making this basic kind of canvas example.
+I would like to develop or find a better routine for bounding that will work with walls, and also other display objects.